padobrik/.BED_annotation/README.md

 # parseq_challenge
 My implementation of algorithm for defining genes in target panel.

+Currently stopped on queries with online database.